somedatapacket/docs.humio.com/content/configuration/_index.md

 # This is necessary to limit how much memory searches can use and avoid out of memory etc.
 MAX_STATE_LIMIT=20000

+# SECONDARY_DATA_DIRECTORY enables using a secondary file system to
+# store segment files.
+When enabled Humio monitors the amount of space
+# used (in total) on the primary data location and deletes segment
+# files from the primary humio data dir, but only once they have been
+# copied to the secondary. when to delete is controlled by
+# PRIMARY_STORAGE_PERCENTAGE

+# SECONDARY_DATA_DIRECTORY is not enabled by default.
+When using
+# docker, make sure to mount the volume into the container as well.
+SECONDARY_DATA_DIRECTORY=/secondaryMountPoint/humio-data

+# PRIMARY_STORAGE_PERCENTAGE options decides the amount of data (Humio
+# and otherwise) that the drive holding the data dir must at least hold
+# before Humio decides to remove any primary copies.
+Make sure leave space
+# available for at least one hour of peak traffic on the primary data
+# dir.
+(Default 80)
+PRIMARY_STORAGE_PERCENTAGE=80

 ```

 ## Java virtual machine parameters